Annealed almost periodic entropy: Random almost periodic sequences and entropy

-Notions of entropy have come to play a central role in ergodic theory.
-These include the original Kolmogorov--Sinai entropy of a single probability-preserving transformations and its extension to actions of countable amenable groups, and also Lewis Bowen's more recent notion of sofic entropy and its annealed version (originally called the `f-invariant')~\cite{Bowen10,Bowen10free}.
-The recent work~\cite{APE4} pursued these notions of entropy across the analogy from ergodic theory to representation theory.
-This led to new quantities that can be defined for positive definite functions associated to representations.
-It turns out that they enjoy a range of properties that continue the analogy with their predecessors in ergodic theory.
-But there are also new phenomena that appear for representations, and new arguments are available via the machinery of operator algebras.
-In particular, the most substantial theorems in~\cite{APE4} show that these entropy values for representations are often given by certain Fuglede--Kadison determinants.
+The recent work~\cite{APE4} studied various notions of entropy for unitary representations of countable groups and representations of separable C*-algebras.
+These notions were defined based on an analogy between this setting and that of ergodic theory, where the Kolmogorov--Sinai entropy for single transformations now has various generalizations to measure-preserving actions of different classes of countable groups, and in particular beyond amenable groups (see~\cite{Bowen--survey} for an introduction).
+This analogy led to new quantities that can be defined for positive definite functions associated to various kinds of representations.
+The most substantial theorems in~\cite{APE4} show that these entropy values for representations are often given by certain Fuglede--Kadison determinants.
 These results are interpreted as various non-commutative generalizations of Szeg\H{o}'s limit theorem for positive definite Toeplitz determinants.

 In~\cite{APE4}, the analog of sofic entropy is called almost periodic (`AP') entropy.
 It is defined in the generality of matrix-valued completely positive maps on a separable, unital C*-algebra $\A$.
 To define it, one must first introduce an auxiliary `AP sequence', meaning a sequence of finite-dimensional representations of $\A$ whose dimensions diverge.
 Along this AP sequence, one looks for finite-dimensional `models' of a desired positive functional $\phi$ on $\A$, and then AP entropy is defined in terms of the growth rates of the volumes of the sets of such models.
 This is the analog of how a sofic approximation is used to define sofic entropy, and is the reason for the term `almost periodic'.